gluster/gluster-kubernetes/docs/setup-guide.md

  any existing GlusterFS cluster.
 If you specify the `-g` option, it will deploy a GlusterFS DaemonSet onto your Kubernetes cluster by treating the nodes listed in the topology file as hyper-converged nodes with both Kubernetes and storage devices on them.
+If using the `-g` option, nodes must have the `mount.glusterfs` command available (in CentOS this is provided by the `glusterfs-fuse` package).

   * If you use a pre-existing GlusterFS cluster, please note that any pre-existing volumes will not be detected by heketi, and thus not be under